 Cost / Payment Policy

-A standard cost of $350.00 for the TNCC (2 day Course) is required in full at time of registering for the class.
+A standard cost of $385.00 for the TNCC (2 day Course) is required in full at time of registering for the class.
 Note:Payment for the class is Non-refundable and Non-transferable.
 Successful completion of the course includes scoring a minimum of 80% or greater on the 50-item multiple choice examination and demonstrating all critical concepts and 70% of the total points in the evaluated skill station.
 If a student does not pass the TNCC Course, no refund will be provided, and no free re-takes allowed.
-Students that fail the exam have (30) days to retest at our Turlock Center for a fee of $200.00, this consists of attending course from 1:00pm - 5:00pm.
+Students that fail the exam have (30) days to retest at our Turlock Center for a fee of $200.00, this consists of attending 2nd day of course from 10:00am - 12:00pm, testing only no review.

 Organization of the TNCC Provider Course Manual